EVANBOI/EVANBOI-OOP-Dungeon-Game/Pair_Blog.md

             - will have the above 5 subclasses

     - To check if there is power at each of the logic entities, we can use a observer pattern:
+        - have an interface called CurrentSubject for the entities that can conduct i.e. wires and switches (subject)
+            - methods:
+                - attach();
+                - detach();
+                - notify:
+        - have an interface for CurrentObserver for logical entities and also wires (observer)
+            - methods:
+                - update();

-        - wires observe switch
+        - wires observe cardinally adjacent wires and switches
-        - logical entities observe wires and switches
+        - logical entities observe cardinally adjacent wires and switches

         - have an attribute numCardinallyAdjacentConductors and numActiveCardinallyAdjacentConductors (these values are updated when an observer notifies them)
         - numCardinallyAdjacentConductors is equal to the number of observers the entity has